jMotif/jmotif-R/README.md

 Two implementation of discord discovery provided within the code: the brute-force didcord discovery and HOT-SAX.

-The brute-force takes 14 seonds to discover 5 discords in the data (with early-abandoning distance):
+The brute-force takes 14 seconds to discover 5 discords in the data (with early-abandoning distance):

     > lineprof( find_discords_brute_force(ecg0606, 100, 5) )
     Reducing depth to 2 (from 18)